-Hemorrhage is the medical term for bleeding, usually excessive bleeding.
-Hemorrhagic diseases are caused by, or result in, bleeding (hemorrhaging).
+Hemorrhage is the medical term for bleeding.
+It usually refers to excessive bleeding.
+Hemorrhagic diseases are caused by bleeding, or they result in bleeding (hemorrhaging).

 - Primary thrombocythemia (hemorrhagic thrombocythemia)